Skip to Main Content

 CineFiles from Berkeley's PFA Library

-a database of reviews, press kits, festival and showcase program notes, newspaper articles, and other documents from the PFA Library's collection.
+A database of reviews, press kits, festival and showcase program notes, newspaper articles, and other documents from the PFA Library's collection.
 The collection contains documents from a broad range of sources covering world cinema, past and present.
 CineFiles currently includes materials on the films of over 175 directors whose works have been featured in PFA's exhibition program.
 Materials on additional directors' works are added regularly.
 The database also contains retrospective indexing of film titles beginning with "A" and of files describing Soviet silent films from PFA's collection.
 Brief authority records, including title, director, country, and year, are also currently available for over 25,000 films.
 When retrospective indexing is complete, the CineFiles database will hold over 200,000 documents.
 New titles and document images are added daily.
 Documents are indexed and retrievable from numerous access points.
 Full citations are available for all documents, and page images are available for documents with copyright clearance.

 Roger Ebert's movie reviews